-With the exception of priests who have the obligation to binate or even trinate, reception of the Holy Communion is can only be received once a day unless the person is in danger of death or for another genuine spiritual need or special circumstances.
+With the exception of priests who have the obligation to binate or even trinate, Holy Communion can only be received once a day unless the person is in danger of death, or for another genuine spiritual need, or special circumstances.
 (USA)

-The participation of the faithful in the Most Holy Eucharist includes proper personal prayer preparation and Eucharistic fasting, which is abstinence from eating or drinking for at least one hour before the beginning of the Divine Liturgy or the reception of Holy Communion (if it is completely outside of the context of the Divine Liturgy).
+The participation of the faithful in the Most Holy Eucharist includes proper personal prayer preparation and Eucharistic fasting, which is abstinence from eating or drinking for at least one hour before the beginning of the Divine Liturgy/Liturgy of the Presanctified Gifts, or the reception of Holy Communion (if it is completely outside of the context of the Divine Liturgy/Liturgy of the Presanctified Gifts.
 Natural water and medicines do not violate the Eucharistic fast.
 (MA)

 The faithful are encouraged to follow a more intensive prayerful preparation and to observe a stricter Eucharistic fast, in particular to receive the Most Holy Eucharist on an empty stomach.
 (MA)